How Much to Plaster a Room?

 Painting Skirting Boards

-You may also want to update and paint your skirting boards to finish the room of nicely.
+You may also want to update and paint your skirting boards to finish the room off nicely.

-Painting skirting boards is normally priced at £200 to £300.
+The typical cost of painting skirting boards is normally around £200 to £300.

 Waste Disposal

-If old plaster is being removed remember to budget for the cost of a skip for waste disposal, which typically costs about £140 to £300.
+If old plaster is being removed remember to budget for the cost of skip hire for waste disposal, which is generally about £140 to £300.

 Plaster in a skip